ErikSchierboom/requirejstutorial/README.md

 });
 ```

 The first parameter of the `require()` function is an array of module IDs, also known as its dependencies.
 The AMD loader will try to load the modules with the specified module IDs.
-Once all modules have been loaded, the callback function passed as the second parameter is called.
+Once all dependencies have been loaded, the callback function passed as the second parameter is called.
 The values returned by each module will be passed as arguments to the callback function, in the order specified by the dependencies array.

 In our example, there is only one dependency: the module with ID `'album'`.
-Consequently, our callback method also has one parameter, which will contain the value returned by the `'album'` module.
+Consequently, our callback method also has only one parameter, which will contain the value returned by the `'album'` module.

-If a module doesn't explicitly specify a module ID, the AMD loader will define one for it based on the URL at which it is requested.
+If a module does not explicitly specify a module ID, the AMD loader will define one for it based on the URL at which it is requested.
 This means that if you don't explicitly define a module ID, moving a module file to another location changes its module ID.
-Exactly how a module's ID is inferred will be discussed later.
+Exactly how a module's ID is inferred from its URL will be discussed later.

-In general, it is considered bad practice to specify an ID for your modules, as you lose the link between path and module ID.
+In general, it is considered bad practice to specify an ID for your modules, as you lose the link between URL and module ID.
 This makes determining a module's ID less obvious.

 ### Module dependencies
 So far, our modules did not depend on other modules.
 A module can depend on other modules by passing an array of the module IDs it depends on as its first parameter.
 The second parameter is the callback function that is called when all dependencies have been loaded.
 This is similar to our previous `require()` example.
 Within the callback function, we return our module's value: